linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 The two main long-term problems that emerge from these kinds of debt cycles are:

-NaN.
-The losses arising from the expected debt service payments not being made.
+1. The losses arising from the expected debt service payments not being made.
 When promised debt service payments can't be made, that can lead to either smaller periodic payments and/or the writing down of the value of the debt (i.e., agreeing to accept less than was owed.)
 If you were expecting an annual debt service payment of 4 percent and it comes in at 2 percent or 0 percent, there is that shortfall for each year, whereas if the debt is marked down, that year's loss would be much bigger (e.g., 50 percent).

-NaN.
-The reduction of lending and the spending it was financing going forward.
+2. The reduction of lending and the spending it was financing going forward.
 Even after a debt crisis is resolved, it is unlikely that the entities that borrowed too much can generate the same level of spending in the future that they had before the crisis.
 That has implications that must be considered.

-# Can Most Debt Crises Be Managed so There Aren't Big Problems?
+## Can Most Debt Crises Be Managed so There Aren't Big Problems?

 Sometimes these cycles are moderate, like bumps in the road, and sometimes they are extreme, ending in crashes.
 In this study we examine ones that are extreme—i.e., all those in the last 100 years that produced declines in real GDP of more than 3 percent.
 Based on my examinations of them and the ways the levers available to policy makers work, I believe that it is possible for policy makers to manage them well in almost every case that the debts are denominated in a country's own currency.
 That is because the flexibility that policy makers have allows them to spread out the harmful consequences in such ways that big debt problems aren't really big problems.
 Most of the really terrible economic problems that debt crises have caused occurred before policy makers took steps to spread them out.
 Even the biggest debt crises in history (e.g., the 1930s Great Depression) were gotten past once the right adjustments were made.
 From my examination of these cases, the biggest risks are not from the debts themselves but from a) the failure of policy makers to do the right things, due to a lack of knowledge and/or lack of authority, and b) the political consequences of making adjustments that hurt some people in the process of helping others.
 It is from a desire to help reduce these risks that I have written this study.